tonyjhuang/NEUcs3600project4/README.md

 Sliding window concept (Sender):
 - Assumed window size of 5 packets.
 Can (should) be changed.
 - Keep buffer of packets that need to be sent.
-Buffer should be twice the window size.
+Buffer should be the same as window size.
 - Read packets until buffer is full.
 - Send out one at a time, up to a maximum of five packets.
 - Once an ack is received for a packet: